 Do you really need a scope for your air rifles?
-Sure pellet guns are not as powerful as their bullet spitting counterparts, but modern ones do pack quite a punch.
-And the addition of a scope will greatly improve the accuracy of your air rifle.
+Sure pellet guns are not as powerful as their bullet-spitting counterparts, but modern ones do pack quite a punch.
+And the addition of scope will greatly improve the accuracy of your air rifle.
 But is there such a thing as the best air rifle scope?

-What To Look For Getting A Best Air Rifle Scope
+What To Look For Getting A Quality Air Rifle Scope

 Having used both air rifles and traditional rifles for hunting I can tell you that they do not use the same scopes.
 The last thing you want to do is attach your rifle scope to your air gun.
 Reason being that attaching a rifle scope to an air gun might result in the scope breaking.
 And since I do not want you breaking your precious rifle scope, here is what to look for in an air rifle scope.

-For instance, best Air rifles under 200 do not have the kind of range of a Winchester hunting rifle or even an AR-15.
+For instance, air rifles under $200 do not have the kind of range of a Winchester hunting rifle or even an AR-15.
 The max range of most airguns is around 100 yards.
 Meaning the best scope for air rifle shooting is one with moderate magnification.
 A magnification of between 3X and 9X is enough for an air gun.
 Anything beyond this and you will struggle to keep the crosshairs steady.

 Similar to standard rifle scopes, the best scope for pellet guns can either have a fine crosshair, duplex, or mil-dot reticle.
 Each type of reticle has its benefits.
-Fine crosshair reticle is ideal for ease of use and accuracy.
+A fine crosshair reticle is ideal for ease of use and accuracy.